A nonlocal feature-driven exemplar-based approach for image inpainting: Numerical examples

+Finally, Figure \ref{fig:ex_2_result_d} illustrates inpainting with the state-of-the-art exemplar and deep generative models trained on Places2 dataset.
+It is seen that the Generative Multi-column Convolutional Neural Network (gmcnn) model shows the best result which nevertheless does not outperform the best results of the proposed model.

-\paragraph{Example 3.}
+\paragraph{Example 3}

 The aim of this example is to demonstrate capabilities of the algorithm in reconstructing geometric structures.
 Figure \ref{fig:ex_3_setup} shows the setup of Example 3; one can see that the image is almost cartoon-like with only a few textured regions.
-Following terminology of the previous examples, convolutional kernels $g_{\nabla_x}$, $g_{\nabla_y}$ representing gradient of the image seem to be a natural choice in this case.
+Following terminology of the previous examples, convolutional kernels $g_{\nabla}$, $g_{\nabla_y}$ representing gradient of the image seem to be a natural choice in this case.
 When $\lambda_{\nabla_x}=\lambda_{\nabla_y}=1$, the image update step of the algorithm is thus given by the Dirichlet problem for the Poisson equation with a nonlocal forcing term.
-Figure \ref{fig:ex_3_edges_d} illustrates the obtained result along with the classical harmonic extension.
+The first two figures in Figure \ref{fig:ex_3_result_a} illustrate the obtained results for the standard local and nonlocal Poisson methods.
+The local solution was also used to initialize the corresponding nonlocal method.
 It is clear that the nonlocal approach leads to better propagation of edges across small holes (e.g., missing edges of a table or the wall over the printer) but still performs far from perfect in larger regions (e.g., the windows) and regions with structures not present elsewhere in the image (e.g., the printer).

-In order to improve the result, we can supplement the algorithm with a hint in the form of the edge completion $E(\bfx)$ in Figure \ref{fig:ex_3_edges_a}.
-This permits the consideration of a nonlocal patch distance metric \eqref{eq:our_dist} with anisotropic coefficient